grahamallen/kaizo-ironmon-agent/README.md

 #### `actions.py`
 The way that gym retro handles sending GBA inputs into the ROM while it's running is by using an `actions` array.
 Based on the configuration we use to load the ROM, and given that we're playing on an emulated GBA, there are 12 possible inputs in the `actions` array.
 10 of these inputs correspond to actual GBA buttons: `up`, `down`, `left`, `right`, `a`, `b`, `start`, `select`.
 The remaining 2 actions do nothing.
 For convenience, I have added hardcoded `actions` arrays for each of the 10 button inputs and 1 for doing nothing.
 It's possible to have multiple button inputs in a given `actions` array, but so far that has been unnecessary.

-This file also contains the helper functions for `push`ing buttons (a longer button press) and `press`ing buttons (a short button press).
+This file also contains the helper functions for `push`ing buttons (a longer button press) and `tap`ping buttons (a short button press).
 These methods try to account for the animation delays associated with moving and/or turning by doing a bunch of `DO_NOTHING` actions after the action's animation begins.

 #### `constants.py`
 This file contains non-action related constants like map locations or the directory location the files are running in.
 In the future, this could be a place to add an in-memory cache of things like statistics for various attacks, total stats (BST) per Pokemon, Pokemon typings, favorable type matchups, etc.